MROIS/portland.mindful.community/_posts/2017-10-31-thawing-ice.md

 layout: event
 title:  "Thawing ICE walking meditation vigil"
 permalink: /events/mindfulwalk/
-start-date:   2017-12-07
+start-date:   2017-12-14
-end-date: 2017-11-07
+end-date: 2017-11-14
 location: "ICE processing center<br>4310 SW Macadam at John’s Landing"
 link:
 image-link: /events/mindfulwalk.jpg
 ---

-Reminder that the November 9, is the monthly Thawing ICE walking meditation vigil at the ICE headquarters at 4310 SW Macadam (Macadam and Bancroft) from 12-1 pm.
+Reminder that the December 14, is the monthly Thawing ICE walking meditation vigil at the ICE headquarters at 4310 SW Macadam (Macadam and Bancroft) from 12-1 pm.

 The 4th Thursday is a vigil sponsored by IMIrJ at the same place from 10-11 am.